-**Warning** Some people’s stomachs can’t handle this shot so we don’t recommend recommending them to everyone without a clear disclaimer…
+**Warning** Some people’s stomachs can’t handle the cement mixer shot or cement mixer drink so we don’t recommend recommending them to everyone without a clear disclaimer…

 Rather than layering the two ingredients in 1 shot glass, some people prefer to pour each ingredient into their own glass, shoot the Irish cream first followed quickly by the lime juice and then mix everything up in their mouth.